FEELING GOOD™

 Unlimited Free Psychotherapy Training

 I offer free weekly psychotherapy training and personal work for Northern California mental health professionals every Tuesday evening at Stanford.
-For more information, please contact Alisha Beal beal.alisha@gmail.com.
+For more information, please contact Carlos S Bouchan at carlossbouchan@gmail.com.

 David’s Famous Sunday hikes

-Participants in our training groups (as well as visiting therapists from anywhere in the world) can join my Sunday morning hikes where we practice therapy techniques, do personal work for therapists, and provide additional mentoring to help you refine your therapy skills while hiking on breathtaking California trails.
-And sometimes, we get together afterwards for brunch at our favorite local dim sum restaurant!
+Participants in our training groups can join my Sunday morning hikes where we practice therapy techniques, do personal work for therapists, and provide additional mentoring to help you refine your therapy skills while hiking on breathtaking California trails.
+And we nearly always get together afterwards for brunch at our favorite local dim sum restaurant!

 Workshops

-More than 50,000 American and Canadian mental health professionals have attended my psychotherapy workshops over the past 30 years.
+More than 50,000 American and Canadian mental health professionals have attended my psychotherapy workshops over the past 50 years.
+If you’d like to attend my new workshops, including free monthly webinars with Dr. Jill Levitt, sign up for updates from my mailing list through the button below, or by checking the Blog page.

 I have been honored to receive many wonderful workshop testimonials, like these: